MiamiOH-CSE274/Portfolio/README.md

 	For similar reasons, `add()`, `remove()`, and `splice()` are the same running time as `find()` (linear), as all three methods have calls to `find()`, and then perform operations that are not based on the size of the LinkedList.
 	`Size()` is constant time; it only returns the numItems variable.

+For LinkedLists, the space requirement is based on the type of data being stored.
+Otherwise, the instance variables are an unsigned long, and Node* variables.

 5 - Describe memory management in C++, and correctly use dynamic variables, including destructors
 ----